tobyqin/testcube/README.md

 To start a Django website, you have to do  things like below:

-- Install requirements
+- Install requirements.
-- Create database scheme
+- Create database scheme.
-- Load default data (optional)
+- Load default data. (optional)
-- Create super user (to administrate the website)
+- Create super user. (to administrate the website)
-- Collect static files (only required for deployment, skip it during development)
+- Collect static files. (required for production deployment, skip it during development)
-- Start the web server
+- Start the web server.

 To accomplish above steps, open a command window and follow me: